 It came out pretty nice though.
 I’d never realised sakkarai pongal was this easy to make!

-1 cup raw rice
+- 1 cup raw rice

-1 cup full fat milk + 1/2 cup water (or 1.5 cups low fat milk)
+- 1 cup full fat milk + ½ cup water (or 1.5 cups low fat milk)

-A few cashewnuts (I used almonds)
+- A few cashew nuts (I used almonds)

-2 tbsp + 1 tbsp ghee
+- 2 tbsp + 1 tbsp ghee

-3 cardamom pods, crushed well
+- 3 cardamom pods, crushed well

-2. Meanwhile, heat 2 tbsp ghee and roast the cashewnuts / almonds and the raisins until golden brown (the raisins will become plump).
+- Meanwhile, heat 2 tbsp ghee and roast the cashew nuts (or almonds) and the raisins until golden brown (the raisins will become plump).

 - If the mixture is too loose, keep on a low fire and mix continuously until desired consistency is achieved.

-4. Mix in one more tbsp of ghee and serve warm.
+- Mix in one more tbsp of ghee and serve warm.
 I also like it cold from the fridge the next day.